KingSora/OverlayScrollbars/README.md

 | `instance` | The instance which dispatched the event. |
 | `event` | The original `event` argument of the DOM event. |

-Is dispatched by scrolling the viewport.
+Dispatched by scrolling the viewport.

 #### TypeScript